michelin/kstreamplify/README.md

 ### REST endpoints

-The Spring Kafka Streams library provides several REST endpoints, which are listed below:
+The Kstreamplify library provides several REST endpoints, which are listed below:

 - `GET /ready`: This endpoint is used as a readiness probe for Kubernetes deployment.
 - `GET /liveness`: This endpoint is used as a liveness probe for Kubernetes deployment.